 Kerala’s approach was effective because it was “both strict and humane,” said Shahid Jameel, a virologist and infectious disease expert.

 “Aggressive testing, isolating, tracing and treating — those are ways of containing an outbreak,” said Jameel, who is also the CEO of Wellcome Trust, a health research foundation.

 Henk Bekedam, the World Health Organization’s representative in India, attributed Kerala’s “prompt response” to its past “experience and investment” in emergency preparedness and pointed to measures such as district monitoring, risk communication and community engagement.

 The state faced a potentially disastrous challenge: a disproportionately high number of foreign arrivals.
 Popular for its tranquil backwaters and health retreats, the coastal state receives more than 1 million foreign tourists a year.
 One-sixth of its 33 million citizens are expatriates, and hundreds of its students study in China.

-Screening at airports was tightened, and travelers from nine countries — including coronavirus hot spots such as Iran and South Korea — were required to quarantine at home starting Feb.
+Screening at airports was tightened, and travelers from nine countries — including coronavirus hotspots such as Iran and South Korea — were required to quarantine at home starting on Feb.
 10, two weeks before India put similar restrictions into place.
 In one instance, more than a dozen foreign nationals were removed from a flight before takeoff because they had not completed their isolation period.
 Temporary quarantine shelters were established to accommodate tourists and other nonresidents.

 Still, some slipped through.
-The arrival of a local couple from Italy in the last week of February who did not report to health officials caused alarm.
+The arrival of a local couple from Italy in the last week of February who did not report to health officials caused an alarm.
 By the time they were detected, the couple had attended several social gatherings and traveled widely.
 Nearly 900 primary and secondary contacts were traced and isolated.